grogusbeskar/Autonomous-Car-Detection-Application/README.md

 If there are 80 classes you want the object detector to recognize, you can represent the class label $c$ either as an integer from 1 to 80, or as an 80-dimensional vector (with 80 numbers) one component of which is 1, and the rest of which are 0.
 The video lectures used the latter representation; in this notebook, you'll use both representations, depending on which is more convenient for a particular step.

 In this project, we'll discover how YOLO ("You Only Look Once") performs object detection, and then apply it to car detection.
 Because the YOLO model is very computationally expensive to train, the pre-trained weights are already loaded for you to use.

+"You Only Look Once" (YOLO) is a popular algorithm because it achieves high accuracy while also being able to run in real time.
+This algorithm "only looks once" at the image in the sense that it requires only one forward propagation pass through the network to make predictions.
+After non-max suppression, it then outputs recognized objects together with the bounding boxes.